danielt1263/RxMyCoordinator/README.md

 ## Notes
 * You don't need a coordinator object for every view controller.
 If a view controller has a view model, then it doesn't need a coordinator.
 You only need coordinators for view controllers that _don't_ have view models.
 Generally, this means Split, Tab, and Navigation controllers, but you could also use a coordinator for custom containers.

 * Actually, you don't need a coordinator _object_ at all.
-You will see in this code I don't have any Coordinator classes or struct.
+You will see in this code I don't have any Coordinator classes or structs.
 Instead I simply have a function that does work.

 * Testability comes with `flow`s.
 You will see that (almost) every coordinator has an associated flow function.
 Flows are to Coordinators as ViewModels are to ViewControllers.
 By placing the logic in a seperate function from the effects, you have a simple way to unit test your logic.
 This is good architecture 101.
 You will probably notice that I don't have a flow for all coordinators.
 Sometimes all the logic is in the View Models so there is nothing left for the coordinator apart from effects.